AskBob's Best of 2018 - Part Two

-Yesterday I published Part One of my Best of 2017.
-Today, I've got another batch of ten very popular articles, which have been selected using input from drones, robots, trained monkeys, eye-tracking and the latest fake artificial intelligence technology.
+On Wednesday I published Part One of my Best of 2018.
+Today, I've got another batch of ten very popular AskBob articles for you.
+These have been selected using input from autonomous robots, surveillance drones, artificially intelligent monkeys, eye-tracking devices, and machine learning software that I stole from a secret underground laboratory.
 I hope you'll read each one, leave your own comments, and share them with your Email, Facebook and Twitter friends.

-In AskBob's Best of 2017 - Part One I focused on living with Windows 10, improving security, and going wireless.
-Looking at today, I see some of the same themes, but other key concepts that jump out at me are protecting your data and identity, saving money on your cable and phone bills, and keeping your computer running optimally.
-I hope you'll enjoy today's final Top Ten of 2017...
+In AskBob's Best of 2018 - Part One, some of the topics were focused on dealing with robocallers, defending against malware, and web browser options.
+Looking at today, some of the key concepts that jump out at me are router security, cord cutting, free stuff, protecting your privacy, and hard drive health.
+I hope you'll enjoy today's final Top Ten of 2018...

 Millions of consumers are "cutting the cord" by cancelling their expensive cable TV subscriptions.
 Instead, they use a streaming media gadget like Roku to bring movies, TV shows and online video to their television screens.
-The options for TV viewing without paying an arm and leg to a cable company just keep expanding.
-Here is a roundup of current offerings for cordcutters.
-Along those lines, I recommend that you read New Roku Models for Cord Cutters.
+Check out the latest Roku models, and see also Best Streaming Devices for 2018...

 |For Fun: Buy Bob a Snickers.|